 In the pit, the new flexible seating system can be raised and lowered in minutes to either a steep or shallow rake format; or the seats can be folded away completely to become a flat floor.

+On three sides of the room there are two levels, the circle and gallery, which look down on the pit.
+Performances can be staged in a conventional format at one end; in “traverse”, lengthways or across the space; or in the round.
 Everything is open to change except the circle and gallery, which are reminiscent of the inn-yards that preceded Shakespeare’s stages as performance areas.

-Theatre named after philanthropist and chairman of Travelex Group Lloyd Dorfman.
+The theatre is named after philanthropist and chairman of Travelex Group Lloyd Dorfman.